What's next for Trump agenda after House GOP approves tax breaks and slashed spending in budget

 “We have a lot of hard work ahead of us,” House Speaker Mike Johnson said after the late Tuesday vote.

-It’s the start of a weeks — if not months — long slog that is expected to consume the Congress as Republicans try to deliver on Trump’s agenda and their own campaign promises.
+It’s the start of a weeks-long — if not months — slog that is expected to consume Congress as Republicans try to deliver on Trump’s agenda and their own campaign promises.

+Trump met Wednesday with Johnson and Senate Majority Leader John Thune at the White House, after Republicans also met with Treasury Scott Bessent.
+Trump’s chief of staff Susie Wiles huddled privately with GOP senators at the Capitol.

 Democrats put up stiff opposition against the House GOP plan — one lawmaker dashed from California after a week’s stay in the hospital and another returned to Washington for the vote with her newborn son.
 Democrats will spend the weeks ahead warning Americans what’s at stake.